-XYZ Organization is committed to providing an environment free of discrimination and harassment, in which all individuals are treated with respect and dignity, are able to contribute fully, and have equal opportunities.
+XYZ Organization is committed to providing an environment free of discrimination and harassment, where all individuals are treated with respect and dignity, can contribute fully and have equal opportunities.

-Under the Ontario Human Rights Code, every person has the right to freedom from harassment and discrimination.
-Harassment and discrimination will not be tolerated, condoned, or ignored at XYZ Organization.
+Under the Ontario Human Rights Code, every person has the right to be free from harassment and discrimination.
+Harassment and discrimination will not be tolerated, condoned or ignored at XYZ Organization.
 If a claim of harassment or discrimination is proven, disciplinary measures will be applied, up to and including termination of employment.

-XYZ Organization is committed to a comprehensive strategy to address harassment and discrimination, including providing training and education to ensure that everyone knows her or his rights and responsibilities; regular monitoring of organizational systems for barriers based on Code grounds; providing an effective and fair complaints procedure; and promoting appropriate standards of conduct at all times.
+XYZ Organization is committed to a comprehensive strategy to address harassment and discrimination, including:

+- providing training and education to make sure everyone knows their rights and responsibilities - regularly monitoring organizational systems for barriers relating to Code grounds - providing an effective and fair complaints procedure - promoting appropriate standards of conduct at all times.

-2. Objectives of Policy
+2. Policy objectives

-The policy should set out its objectives, such as promoting human rights within the organization, preventing harassment and discrimination, and setting out principles and standards for behaviour.
+The policy should set out its objectives, such as promoting human rights within the organization, preventing harassment and discrimination, and defining principles and standards for behaviour.